 Tip: You may want to spell it all out in a prenup, an agreement meant to ensure your wishes are clear in case of divorce (who’s entitled to property and who’s responsible for debt).
 Consult an attorney to understand the legal implications.

-3. Figure out what else you need (financially).
+3. Figure out what else you need financially.

-When you have a feel for your cashflow as a couple, work through the remaining aspects of your overall financial plan.
+When you have a feel for your cash flow as a couple, work through the remaining aspects of your overall financial plan.

 Some topics to consider:

 - Health and dental insurance.
-Getting married is considered a “benefit event” at work, meaning you can make changes outside of the normal election period.
+Getting married is considered a benefit event at work, meaning you can make changes outside of the normal election period.
 If you each have coverage available, consider whose is a better fit for your joint needs.

 - Long-term care insurance.
 Once you marry, you’re responsible for your spouse’s medical debts.
 Medicare doesn’t cover most nursing home care, and a married couple’s combined assets are counted when determining eligibility for Medicaid.

-- Retirement plans.
+“If you’re over 50 and haven’t invested in long-term care insurance, there's no time like the present to get started,” Winston says.
+“Generally, you should try to keep the total cost of coverage around 7–8% of your monthly expenses.” - Retirement plans.
 Is this a good time to increase participation in your 401(k), contribute to IRAs, or make catch-up contributions?
 Update your beneficiaries, too.

 - Will/estate planning and trusts.
 Create or update your will, power of attorney for health care and for finances, and a health care directive (“living will”).
 Some people also create a living trust.
 Trusts can get complicated, especially if either of you have children, so enlist the help of a good estate planning attorney.